flashxio/FlashX-doc/index.md

 ## [Quick Start](https://flashxio.github.io/FlashX-doc/FlashX-Quick-Start-Guide.html)

-We provide instructions of installing FlashR, the R programming interface of FlashX, to help users install FlashR.
+We provide instructions of installing FlashR, an R package that provides R bindings for FlashX, and some simple examples of using FlashR for computation.

-### Installation

-### A simple example of using FlashR

 ## User Guide

-This lists all of the functions.
+This documentation provides detailed description of the FlashR functions.

 ## Tutorials